Legandjl/blog_front/README.md

 https://github.com/Legandjl/blog

-And the standard admin frontend of the blog can be viewed here:
+And the admin frontend of the blog can be viewed here:

 https://legandjl.github.io/blog_admin/